- Content Management System

 Generic email accounts may be published on “Contact Us” pages and other locations on unit websites.
 More than one person should monitor a generic account, and units should develop standards for responding to messages to their generic email accounts.

 University Marketing and Communications may engage in unit-level website audits within the umsl.edu domain for quality control issues, including a review of HTML code, content formatting, size, quality and diversity of images, mobile accessibility, functioning links, up-to-date content, and Section 508 Compliance.
-CMS site managers will be notified if a site is under review and will be notified of any issues that may be found.
 These reviews may not address the appropriateness or accuracy of content beyond common institutional responsibilities.
 As an extension of the university's Web and Electronic Communications Policies, additional web style guide and best practices should be followed by all site managers.
 University Marketing and Communications retains the ability to directly make any updates deemed necessary to bring a site to standards.

 No commercial advertising – of any type, at any time – is permitted on UMSL webpages.
 There are no exceptions to this policy.